 About The Buckinghamshire Family Information Service (BFIS)

 BFIS offers free, impartial information to families with children aged 0 to 19 years (or up to 25 years with a special educational need or disability), young people and professionals.
-We are the principal service for information to parents/carers for the Local Authority (LA), Buckinghamshire County Council
+We are the principal service for information to parents/carers for the Local Authority (LA), Buckinghamshire Council

 BFIS is an early help service, supporting families with finding childcare, the Local Offer for Special Educational Needs and Disabilities, local support services, family centres, money and benefits, local activities and things to do, and Youthspace for young people.